-GER occurs in almost all infants, manifesting as wet burps after feeding.
-Incidence of GER increases between 2 mo and 6 mo of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 mo.
-GER resolves in about 85% of infants by 12 mo and in 95% by 18 mo.
-GERD is much less common.
+Gastroesophageal reflux occurs in almost all infants, manifesting as wet burps after feeding.
+Incidence of gastroesophageal reflux increases between 2 months and 6 months of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 months.
+Gastroesophageal reflux resolves in about 85% of infants by 12 months and in 95% by 18 months.
+Gastroesophageal reflux disease (GERD), that is, reflux that causes complications, is much less common.

 Complications of GERD are due mainly to irritation caused by stomach acid and to caloric deficit caused by the frequent regurgitation of food.

 Stomach acid may irritate the esophagus, larynx, and, if aspiration occurs, the airways.
 Esophageal irritation may decrease food intake as infants learn to avoid reflux by eating less.
-Significant esophageal irritation (esophagitis) may cause mild, chronic blood loss and esophageal stricture.
+Significant esophageal irritation (esophagitis Eosinophilic Esophagitis Eosinophilic esophagitis is a chronic immune-mediated disease of the esophagus resulting in eosinophil-predominant inflammation of the esophagus; it can cause reflux-like symptoms, dysphagia... read more ) may cause mild, chronic blood loss and esophageal stricture.
 Laryngeal and airway irritation may cause respiratory symptoms.
 Aspiration may cause recurrent pneumonia.

-Infants who have effortless spit ups, who are growing normally, and who have no other symptoms (sometimes referred to as "happy spitters") have GER and require no further evaluation.
+Infants who have effortless spit-ups, who are growing normally, and who have no other symptoms (sometimes referred to as "happy spitters") have gastroesophageal reflux and require no further evaluation.